RUCOGS/rucogs-infrastructure-docs/docs/devops/hosting.md

     It's important to pass on hosting of the backend as new Webmasters replace old ones.

-    Member who is hosting the backend and discord bot as of **5/27/23**:
+    Member who is paying for the backend and discord bot as of **5/27/23**:

     - Alan Tong (Linode Nanode - $5 a month) (Discord: `atlinx`)